mohibullahkamal/eatHealthyWebsite/README.md

 ---

 ### Extras:
-- Search Engine Optimization (SEO)
+- Favicon: for beautiful icons.
 - Performance optimization
   - Optimize heavy images
   - Minify CSS and jQuery Code
-- Favicon - for beautiful icons
+- Search Engine Optimization (SEO): techniques that optimize and promote a website; for increased search engine visibility.
 ---

 ### Plugins and Tools used: